Salt Mouth Rinse Benefits

 ● How To Make Salt Water Mouth Rinse At Home

 The procedure is as simple as it sounds.
 Just dissolve ½ tsp salt in a cup of warm water and rinse your mouth with it.
 Use it every 2 to 3 hours if you’re recovering from a dental procedure.
 It’s also helpful in recovering from common colds, tonsillitis and mouth sores.
-Even if you’re not experiencing any health problems, salt water rinse is an excellent supplement to your daily oral care routine.
+Even if you’re not experiencing any health problems, salt water rinse is an excellent supplement to your daily natural oral care routine.
 It’s effective in killing germs and keeping your mouth protected from one meal to the next.

 ● What Type Of Salt For Mouth Rinse?